regiontog/asws/docs/source/intro.rst

 The :attr:`~websocket.client.Client.writer` is used to send messages to the client and we'll look closer at it soon.

-We can access all connected clients through :attr:`~websocket.server.WebSocketServer.clients` this :class:`dict` the key to each client is the tuple `(client.addr, client.port)`.
+We can access all connected clients through :attr:`~websocket.server.WebSocketServer.clients`.
+This :class:`dict` the key to each client is the tuple `(client.addr, client.port)`.
 In particular before the on_connection callback is finished it contains all clients but the newly connected one.
 ::